 The City continues its monitoring program and nothing of concern was discovered in the drinking water system.
 The City's Public Works staff are working towards obtaining certifications which match the classification of the treatment and distribution systems.
-The City completed a major step in its water conservation plan with the commencement of metered consumption billing in 2015.
-The City intends to revive its Cross Connection Control program in 2016 and will use a risk-based approach to addressing hazards.
-Finally, the City's Drinking Water Emergency Response Plan was most recently updated in March 2016.
+The City intends to revive its Cross Connection Control program in 2017 and will use a risk-based approach to addressing hazards.
+Finally, the City's Drinking Water Emergency Response Plan was most recently updated in June 2017.